tmotl/Repetier-Firmware/README.md

 If you can lower your current, you will have a huge improvement on stepper temperature and noise production as well.
 The tone of your steppers might sound deeper and will not be such a pain as the original (milling like-) configuration.
 You should not include M3920 when your z-Compensation is active.
 This MCode will shut down z-Compensation and unhome your Printer.
 You would have to re-home your axes and activate z-Compensation again.
 I put this code to the beginning of my startcodes.

+## Dualhead Tip-Down Support (beta)
+* M3919 [S]mikrometer - Testfunction for Dip-Down-Hotend @ T1: T1 can now be springloaded and the bed will be adjusted "down" whenever T1 is selected.
+This is alike Ultimaker 3 does it with the right hotend.
+Example: M3919 T1 Z-0.6 tells the Printer that the right hotend will reach 0.6mm more down than the left hotend.
+Test it :)

+## Feature Digit-Z-Kompensation (beta)
+If you apply force to the DMS sensors the bed is adjusted (if Z-Compensation is active).
+This corrects the error which bending of the sensors apply to your layers.
+The physical change of the beds level is approximately +0,01mm for +1000 applied force (digits).

 ## RF2000: Additional Temperature Sensor
 This optional 3rd temperature T3 is automatically sent out with the other Temperatures and Digits.